 A Japanese screen icon who transformed from a teen idol into one of her generation's most daring and awarded dramatic actresses.

-Rie Miyazawa's career is a story of radical reinvention.
-She first captivated Japan as a teenage model and pop singer, a face of innocent charm in the late 1980s.
-But it was her deliberate, sometimes controversial, turn to serious acting that cemented her status.
-She shattered her idol image with complex roles, earning critical acclaim for her fearless performances in films that explored desire, trauma, and societal constraints.
-Directors prized her ability to convey profound emotion with subtlety, leading to a record-setting number of Japan Academy Film Prize wins.
-More than just a former idol, Miyazawa carved a path defined by artistic courage, choosing challenging parts over safe fame and becoming a defining dramatic presence in Japanese cinema for decades.
+Rie Miyazawa won a record-setting number of Japan Academy Film Prize awards for her dramatic roles.
+She first captivated Japan as a teenage model and pop singer in the late 1980s.
+She shattered her idol image with complex parts in films exploring desire, trauma, and societal constraints.
+Directors prized her ability to convey profound emotion with subtlety.
+More than a former idol, she carved a path defined by artistic courage, choosing challenging parts over safe fame and becoming a defining dramatic presence in Japanese cinema for decades.

 1965–1980